As SEO professionals, we know the devil’s in the details — and the line between SEO vs. SEM is more than just semantics.

 SEO vs. SEM: The Financial Investment

-You’ll also need to consider the time you spend doing content creation, backlink outreach, and website optimization.
+You’ll also need to consider the time spent creating content, backlink outreach, and optimizing your website.

 For SEO, the complexity of your website, the competition in your industry, and the region or market you’re targeting can all affect your expenses.